Gene Likens: Hubbard Brook Experimental Forest

 Likens was co-founder in 1963 of a group with F. Herbert Bormann, Robert S. Pierce and Noye M. Johnson working on the Hubbard Brook Ecosystem Study at the Hubbard Brook Experimental Forest in the White Mountains of New Hampshire.
 The study immediately found that the rain was abnormally acidic, and the group carried out one of the first scientific studies linking acid rain to air pollution such as sulphur dioxide from the use of fossil fuels.

 In 1988, Hubbard Brook was designated by the National Science Foundation as an LTER, a site for collaborative long term ecological research.
 In 2005, Hubbard Brook celebrated 50 years of research at the site.
 Likens' work in the area is considered "one of the world’s most comprehensive studies on how air pollution and land use shape forested watersheds".
 Work at Mirror Lake, at the lower end of the Hubbard Brook Valley, has been particularly important in understanding the importance of physical, chemical, and biological linkages involving the lake and its watershed and airshed.
-Likens has extensively studied biogeochemical cycles describing the flow of matter within ecosystems.
+Liken has extensively studied biogeochemical cycles describing the flow of matter within ecosystems.
 Riparian zones linking water and land are particularly important in maintaining the health of wild lands.
-Likens has also done important work on deforestation and its potential impact on the chemistry of watersheds.
+Liken has also done important work on deforestation and its potential impact on the chemistry of watersheds.
 This research has had significant impacts on programs for forest management, in particular the United States Forest Service's adoption of a 100–year rotation policy.

 Likens and others devised a range of highly influential long-term experiments on an ecosystemic scale.
 These include the small-watershed model of nutrient cycling, in which all water entering and leaving a naturally-bounded watershed is measured, enabling scientists to calculate the hydrologic budget of the watershed.
 This model has been "extremely influential" in the examination of ecosystems, and is central to the examination of urban ecosystems such as Baltimore.
 Likens' work is considered "classic", and he is credited with establishing a "guiding paradigm" for other ecologists.